abhijeetbanerjee1/Data_Science_Projects/X_Gear_Event_Argument_Extractor/Readme.md

 ### X-Gear: Multilingual Generative Language Models for Zero-Shot Cross-Lingual Event Argument Extraction

 This is my attempt to re-create the results of the ACL-2022 paper [Multilingual Generative Language Models for Zero-Shot Cross-Lingual Event Argument Extraction] (https://arxiv.org/abs/2203.08308).

+This project also explores the Robustness and Multilinguality of the model.